 cvis the parent directory).
 To get a better idea about this case, check out this example monorepo.

-You can register versions using the GTO command line interface (CLI).
-To register versions using Iterative Studio, watch this tutorial video or read on below:
+- To register versions using DVC Studio, watch this tutorial video or read on below.

 Select the Git commit which corresponds to the new version of your model.
 If the desired commit does not appear in the commit picker, type in the 40-character sha-1 hash of the commit.